manju246/AI_Agent/README.md

 2. Installation
 3. Usage
 4. Features
+5. Prompt Engineering
-5. Example Conversations
+6. Example Conversations
-6. Assumptions and Limitations
+7. Assumptions and Limitations
-7. Error Handling
+8. Error Handling
-8. License
+9. License
-9. Overview
+10. Overview
 The AI agent:

 Uses the Together AI API to integrate with the LLaMA 3.1 8B model for understanding user queries and performing actions.